-Assuming nothing else has changed, a lower share price makes a stock more attractive to potential buyers.
-In the long term, share prices tend to follow earnings per share, but in the short term prices bounce around in response to short term factors (which are not always obvious).
-The implication here is that long term investors have an opportunity when expectations of a company are too low.
+All else being equal, a sharp share price increase should make a stock less attractive to potential investors.
+While the market sentiment towards a stock is very changeable, in the long run, the share price will tend to move in the same direction as earnings per share.
+The implication here is that deep value investors might steer clear when expectations of a company are too high.
 One way to gauge market expectations of a stock is to look at its Price to Earnings Ratio (PE Ratio).
 A high P/E ratio means that investors have a high expectation about future growth, while a low P/E ratio means they have low expectations about future growth.

 How Growth Rates Impact P/E Ratios

 Generally speaking the rate of earnings growth has a profound impact on a company's P/E multiple.
 When earnings grow, the 'E' increases, over time.
 That means unless the share price increases, the P/E will reduce in a few years.
 So while a stock may look expensive based on past earnings, it could be cheap based on future earnings.

 B & D Strategic Holdings's earnings per share fell by 34% in the last twelve months.
 But over the longer term (5 years) earnings per share have increased by 17%.

 Don't Forget: The P/E Does Not Account For Debt or Bank Deposits

 The 'Price' in P/E reflects the market capitalization of the company.
 So it won't reflect the advantage of cash, or disadvantage of debt.
 Hypothetically, a company could reduce its future P/E ratio by spending its cash (or taking on debt) to achieve higher earnings.

 While growth expenditure doesn't always pay off, the point is that it is a good option to have; but one that the P/E ratio ignores.